Understanding Contrastive Learning Through the Lens of Margins

 \subsection{Margin softmax loss}

-Face and speaker recognition tasks determine whether two given samples are representations of the same identity or not, by comparing extracted feature vectors.
-These tasks use (cosine) similarity-based softmax loss, using known identity information as class labels during training.
+Face and speaker recognition tasks determine whether two given samples are representations of the same identity by comparing extracted feature vectors.
+These tasks mainly use the same cosine-similarity-based softmax loss as contrastive learning, the difference being using known identity information as class labels during training.
 Margins have been a successful method for widening inter-class, or inter-identity, distance and narrowing down intra-class distance~\cite{CosFace,ArcFace}.
 To improve recognition performance, several variety of margins have been proposed, including adaptive~\cite{AdaCos,CurricularFace,MagFace,AdaFace} and stochastic margins~\cite{ElasticFace}.

-Contrastive learning loss and margin softmax loss both use cosine similarity and softmax.
-Thus, there have been attempts to use margins also in tasks that use contrastive learning (or InfoNCE)-based objective functions~\cite{Zhan2022,zhang2022incorporating}.
-To analyze which effects of margin are major contributors to improving representation learning, we aim to understand the margin through gradient analysis.
-This approach allows us to separate and analyze the complex effects that margins have on contrastive learning and might provide directions for improving self-supervised representation learning.
+There have been attempts to introduce margins also in contrastive learning (or InfoNCE)~\cite{Zhan2022,zhang2022incorporating}. \citet{Zhan2022} showed that margins can enhance feature discriminability, and \citet{zhang2022incorporating} showed that margins could be used to reduce population bias.
+Yet, no work has delved into gradient levels to analyze how and why margins work, and the explanations on the role of margins remain in the feature-discriminative aspects of margins.
+In this work, we aim to understand the margin through gradient analysis and identify the complex effects that margins have on contrastive learning.